-DBS Vickers is one of the most beginner-friendly brokerages in the market, so if you’ve been looking to start investing, but not quite sure how to start, give DBS Vickers a try.
+DBS Vickers is one of the most beginner-friendly brokerages in the market, making it extremely hassle-free.

 Another strong point is the close integration of DBS Vickers with its core banking services.
 For instance, if you already have a Multi-Currency Account (MCA), you can link it to your investment account and start trading in minutes.

 This seamless integration makes it easy and convenient for existing customers to begin their investment journey without the hassle of registering at a new brokerage or portal.

 What charges or fees should you look out for?

 WIth DBS Vickers, the only thing you need to note in terms of fees are the minimums for online trades, which are charged in the currency the trade is made.

 Trades in SGD are subject to a minimum of S$25 each, while USD trades have a minimum of US$25.
 This can quickly eat into your funds if you’re in the habit of making smaller trades.

 However, percentage wise, DBS Vickers actually offers pretty competitive trading commissions.
 SGD trades start at 0.28%, and can go down to as low as 0.18% as the value of your trade increases.

 Besides that, there aren’t many other fees charged on your account, and DBS even offers a free waiver of the fall-below fee for the MCA linked to your investment account.

 What are the promotions available for DBS Vickers?